zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/acer-c670-chromebook/index.md

 ## Firmware

 This device uses [coreboot](http://www.coreboot.org/) to boot the system.
-You can find the source in the [Chromium OS coreboot git tree](https://chromium.googlesource.com/chromiumos/third_party/coreboot/+/firmware-paine-6301.58.B) in the `firmware-paine-6301.58.B` branch.
+You can find the source in the [ChromiumOS coreboot git tree](https://chromium.googlesource.com/chromiumos/third_party/coreboot/+/firmware-paine-6301.58.B) in the `firmware-paine-6301.58.B` branch.